A Brief History of Amateur Radio

 In 1991, the ITU proposed to eliminate the Morse Code requirement to hold a domestic Amateur Radio license.
 It still would be required for license classes with international privileges.

-In 2000, the FCC reduced the number of license classes that could be newly earned.
+In 2000, the FCC reduced the number of license classes that could be newly earned to the current Technician Class, General Class, and Amateur Extra Class licenses.
 The legacy licenses, Novice, and Advanced, could be renewed, but no new licenses could be earned.
 The FCC created the current (No-Code) Technician Class license.
 Licensees who earned their Technician Class license before 1987 were awarded Tech (Plus) licenses, with operating privileges of both Novice and Technician Class licensees.
 The Morse Code requirement for all licenses was reduced to 5 wpm.
 Licensees who held a current Technician issued before March 21, 1987, could apply at a VE session, to have their current license upgraded to General.
 The license term was increased to the current ten year license term.

 In 2003, the ITU eliminated the Morse Code requirement to hold any Amateur Radio license.